vberthiaume/fork_union/README.md

 This will incur a coherence transaction (Read-for-Ownership) if some other core had the line.
 Both Intel and AMD handle this similarly.

-It makes [Arm and Power much more suitable for lock-free programming](https://arangodb.com/2021/02/cpp-memory-model-migrating-from-x86-to-arm/) and concurrent data structures, but some observations hold true for both platforms.
+It makes [Arm and Power much more suitable for lock-free programming](https://arangodb.com/2021/02/cpp-memory-model-migrating-from-x86-to-arm/) and concurrent data structures, but some observations hold for both platforms.
 Most importantly, "Compare and Swap" (CAS) is a very expensive operation, and should be avoided at all costs.

 On x86, for example, the `LOCK ADD` [can easily take 50 CPU cycles](https://travisdowns.github.io/blog/2020/07/06/concurrency-costs), being 50x slower than a regular `ADD` instruction, but still easily 5-10x faster than a `LOCK CMPXCHG` instruction.
 Once the contention rises, the gap naturally widens, and is further amplified by the increased "failure" rate of the CAS operation, when the value being compared has already changed.
 That's why for the "dynamic" mode, we resort to using an additional atomic variable as opposed to more typical CAS-based implementations.

+### Alignment

+Assuming a thread-pool is a heavy object anyway, nobody will care if it's a bit larger than expected.
+That allows us to over-align the internal counters to `std::max_align_t` to avoid false sharing.
+In that case, even on x86, where the entire cache will be exclusively owned by a single thread, in eager mode, we end up effectively "pipelining" the execution, where one thread may be incrementing the "in-flight" counter, while the other is decrementing the "remaining" counter, and others are executing the loop body in-between.

 ## Testing